roth-beep/RecipesList/README.md

 ![Screenshot](/Users/sahilreddy/Desktop/RecipesList/screenshot.png)

 ### Focus Areas:
- - I took this as an opportunity to focus on some newer features with SwiftUI including Actors, SwiftData and Testing frameworks.
+ - I took this as an opportunity to focus on some newer features with Swift including Actors, SwiftData and Testing frameworks.
 This is because I rarely get the opportunity to experiment with these in my day to day.
-SwiftData was left out because the solution would interfere with the requirements listed, if you want to use MVVM it is really odd-looking and I didn't want to throw off the reviewer, and just overall has issues that new iOS libraries tend to have.
+However, I decided to leave out SwiftData because it would conflict with the requirements.
+Using it with MVVM can look awkward, and it also suffers from the common issues seen in newly introduced iOS libraries.

 ### Time Spent:
  - I spent a couple hours on the SwiftData work but when I decided to cut it because of the issues listed above, I was able to move more smoothly and just take the code I already written and start porting it over.
 After that it was probably another couple of hours plus an extra hour or so I spent today looking over the code and doing any minor clean up and writing this README.
 I'm not sure though I didn't keep track.

 ### Trade-offs and Decisions:
- Yes there are TONS of tradeoffs made in the interest of time.
+ Yes there are definitely tradeoffs made in the interest of time.
  - I didn't test the ImageLoader or the Fetcher because that would've take longer to set all of the required items.
  - Piggybacking off the last point: FileManager should've been hidden under our own type in order to make it more user friendly and add more testability
  - We are just fetching "all recipes" every time.
 So it's not set up at all to handle more complex operations that are usually seen in an enterprise app.
- - Addition of CoreData would've been nice but I felt like it conflicted with the requirements and again there is a time constraint there.
+ - The addition of CoreData would've been nice but I felt like it conflicted with the requirements and again there is a time constraint.
- - Recipe should've really been converted to a type our scene used considering in this we only used uuid, cuisine, name, and photoURLSmall.
+ - Recipe type should've really been converted to a type our scene used considering in this we only used uuid, cuisine, name, and photoURLSmall.
 Plus it's better design wise for limiting the scene to only what it's concerned with.
 Maybe another type called RecipeMetaData?
  - More file separation would be nice but it's a smaller project and I didn't want to spend too much time on that.

 ### Weakest Part of the Project: